Heroic Old-School Roleplaying

 Alignment

-Cosmic principles that represent broad world views
+There are three alignments, cosmic principles that represent broad world views:

-Law: Order, truth, justice, and civilization.
+- Law: Order, truth, justice, and civilization.
 Typically prosocial.

-Chaos: Anarchy, power, chance, and destruction.
+- Chaos: Anarchy, power, chance, and destruction.
 Typically pro-individual.

-Neutrality: Balance, mediation, and detachment.
+- Neutrality: Balance, mediation, and detachment.

 Character Creation